Kathleen Campbell (geologist): Academic career

 During Campbell's high school years she studied many fields including: English, French, Humanities, Biology, Chemistry and Math.
-She attended the University of California, where she earned a Bachelor of Science.
-She earned a Master’s degree from the University of Washington, and a PhD in Geology at the University of Southern California.
+She attended the University of California, Santa Cruz, where she earned a Bachelor of Science in Earth science.
+She earned a Master’s degree in geological sciences from the University of Washington, and a PhD in Geology at the University of Southern California.
 Shortly after a geology PhD at University of Southern California in the USA titled, 'Dynamic Development Of Jurassic-Pliocene Cold-Seeps, Convergent Margin Of Western North America' Campbell moved to the University of Auckland in New Zealand, eventually rising to full professor.
 In 1997, Campbell was appointed from a post-doctoral position in the Exobiology Branch at the NASA Ames Research Center into teaching and researching in the areas of paleoenvironment and paleoecology as a member of the Geology Department of the University of Auckland.

 Campbell's research is on determining the link between life and its environment, particularly on the microscopic level and potentially on other planets.
 Becoming the head of the astrobiology research group in earth sciences, she has been able to delve deeper into her investigation through experimentation involving the activities of mineral and geothermal resources through observing gas hydrates and hydrocarbon seeps.
 She has also carried out experiments involving geo fluids and their effects on the planet’s life forms and crust which have contributed to the focal point of her research and to an improved understanding of the discovery of life on Mars.
 Within her research, she puts a specific emphasis on a subcategory within her main focus: life in extreme environments.
 In order to explore this she utilises trace fossils for indicators of ancient shorelines and sea level changes, sedimentology, and paragenesis.

 In 2016 Campbell was elected Fellow of the Royal Society of New Zealand.
 In 2017, Campbell was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Much of Campbell's most-cited research involves cold seeps.